-As a nutrition junkie, consuming garbage high calorie, low nutrient processed foods is simply not an option when I’m short on time.
-For a fast meal or energy boost blending is my favorite quick-fix solution.
-Unlike juicing the cleanup is quick and smoothies contain healthy fiber which slows digestion and the absorption into your bloodstream.
+As a nutrition junkie, consuming garbage high calorie, low-nutrient processed foods is simply not an option when I’m short on time.
+For a fast meal or energy boost, blending is my favorite quick-fix solution.
+Unlike juicing the cleanup is quick and smoothies contain healthy fiber which slows digestion and absorption into your bloodstream.
 This in turn helps to regulate blood glucose levels.
 The fiber also keeps you feeling fuller for longer just like a meal and aids in healthy digestion.
 Don’t get me wrong, I love juicing too and it delivers instant nourishment to your cells but for more of a fast food fix, smoothie blends are the ticket!

 Smoothies can be very budget friendly and a fabulous way to GET YOUR GREENS!

 A few of my favorite superfood smoothie staples:

 Green base of organic kale and/or spinach with filtered water-Vitamins, minerals, insoluble fiber, chlorophyll

 Frozen organic dark berries or mangoes